 Credit: Courtesy of Bethel Woods Center for the Arts

 Say “Hippie Holidays” at this colorful drive-thru light show on the site of the original Woodstock music festival.
-Bethel Woods Center for the Arts has created a one-mile-plus drive through a “Twinkle Tunnel” and themed areas including “Groovy Way,” as well as an Enchanted Forest meant to highlight the Catskills.
+Bethel Woods Center for the Arts has created a 1.7-mile drive through a “Twinkle Tunnel” and themed areas including “Groovy Way”, "Snowflake Alley", and an Enchanted Forest meant to highlight the Catskills.
 Keep an eye out for Santa and other holiday favorites, and take advantage of discounted admission to the Museum at Bethel Woods (just $5 per guest with a valid light show ticket).
 Open select days through January 2.
 Prices: Sun-Thursday from 5-9 pm, $23.75 per car.
 Friday and Saturday from 5-10 pm, $28.75 per car; Bethel

 Magic of Lights (Long Island)

 Drive through illuminated holiday scenes and favorite holiday characters at Magic of Lights in Jones Beach.
 The displays employ the latest LED technology and feature imaginative and inspiring digital animations, creating a wonderful, winding path for you to enjoy from inside your vehicle.
-Open select days through January 2, prices vary, Wantagh
+Open select days from November 19, 2021 through January 2, 2022, prices vary, Wantagh

 Festival of Lights at Basilica of the National Shrine of Our Lady Fatima (Greater Niagara)